// DECLASSIFIED // PROJECT GRUDGE // NUCLEAR INCIDENT //

 The green fireball phenomenon of 1948–1952 is one of the most thoroughly documented and thoroughly suppressed UAP cases in history.
 It was investigated by the US Army Air Forces, the FBI, the Atomic Energy Commission, and the Air Force's Air Materiel Command.
 Hundreds of sightings were recorded by trained military and scientific observers.
 A dedicated surveillance programme was established.
 And at the end of it all, the files were classified and the investigation was quietly shut down.

-The 2026 PURSUE document release, which included a 116-page Sandia Laboratories internal correspondence file and letters from Manhattan Project physicist Dr James Tuck, finally revealed the internal name used for the most sensitive part of this investigation: Project Grudge — a name previously associated only with a public-facing Air Force study designed to discourage UFO reporting.
-The classified Grudge was something very different.
+The 2026 PURSUE document releases have transformed what we know about this case.
+The May release included a 116-page Sandia Laboratories internal correspondence file and letters from Manhattan Project physicist Dr James Tuck, revealing the internal name used for the most sensitive part of the investigation: Project Grudge — a name previously associated only with a public-facing Air Force study designed to discourage UFO reporting.
+Then, in July 2026, the government released the document researchers had wanted for decades: the complete transcript of the classified conference held at Los Alamos on 16 February 1949, where Edward Teller, Lincoln LaPaz and the laboratory's director tried — on the record, word for word — to work out what the fireballs were.

 The Sightings: What Was Seen